MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 In this lab, you integrated Azure Key Vault with an Azure DevOps pipeline by using the following steps:

-- created an Azure service principal to provide access to secrets in the Azure Key vault and authenticate deployment to Azure from Azure DevOps.
+- Created an Azure service principal to provide access to secrets in the Azure Key vault and authenticate deployment to Azure from Azure DevOps.
-- run 2 YAML pipelines imported from a Git repository.
+- Run 2 YAML pipelines imported from a Git repository.
-- configured pipeline to retrieve the password from the Azure Key vault using ADO Variable Group and use it on subsequent tasks.
+- Configured pipeline to retrieve the password from the Azure Key vault using ADO Variable Group and use it on subsequent tasks.